Living Goods

 Living Goods is a non-profit organization headquartered in Nairobi, with core operations in Uganda, Kenya, and Burkina Faso.

-According to the organization's 2021-2026 Strategic Plan, since 2007, Living Goods has been working to close the gap between CHWs' potential to improve and save lives and the challenges they regularly face, including insufficient training, supervision, and access to medicines; reliance on antiquated and inefficient paper-based tools; and systems that treat them as unpaid volunteers, rather than as trusted members of a health care delivery system.
+According to the organization's 2021-2026 Strategic Plan, since 2007, Living Goods has been working to close the gap between the potential of community health workers (CHWs) to improve and save lives and the challenges they regularly face, including insufficient training, supervision, and access to medicines; reliance on antiquated and inefficient paper-based tools; and systems that treat them as unpaid volunteers, rather than as trusted members of a health care delivery system.

-The company embraced and codified the DESC approach, through which CHWs are: Digitally enabled, Equipped, Supervised, and Compensated.
+The company embraced and codified the DESC approach, through which CHWs are digitally enabled, equipped, supervised, and compensated.
 DESC is designed to improve the performance of CHWs, ensuring they are incentivized and able to deliver high-quality health care at low cost.